aliawofford1/aliawofford1.github.io/index.md

 # Comparative Analysis of Pliocene Models Investigating Variations In Global Mean Temperature
 # Alia Wofford
 # Introduction
 My datasets I chose for my CLIM680 project are the the Pliocene model and control experiments from the Pliocene Model Intercomparison Project (PLIOMP).
 PLIOMP was  initiated  in  2008  and its core objectives are closly aligned to the US  Geological  Survey  Project  known as  PRISM  (Pliocene  Research  Interpretation  and  SynopticMapping).
 The purpose of this study is to do a multi model comparative analysis study of Pliocene models by analyzing the changes in the global mean temperatures between models.
 The PlioMIP project is a cooperative international intiative that analyzes the consistency of model predictions simulating the Pliocene climate.
 Models involved in the study can then be evaluated  their ability to reproduce climate signals preserved by geological climate archives.
-Specifically, I am using surface temperature variables in the various Pliocene experiments and control model simulations to make this comparison.
+The Pliocence climate focuses on a ~∼3.3 to 3 million years ago time scale in which the climate experienced significant warming.
+The reconstruction and understanding of the mid-Pliocene climate could allow scientists to  identify  the  dominant  components  driving the mid-Pliocene warming derived from the imposed boundary conditions.
+In my study I specifically, am using surface temperature variables in the various Pliocene experiments and control model simulations to analyze global mean temperature.
 The overaching goal of this study is conduct a model-data comparison with compiled proxy data to reconstuct the oceanic warming patterns seen in the Pliocene time period.

-##testing

 # Data